MarvinTeichmann/KittiSeg/README.md

 ## Questions?

 Please have a look into the [FAQ](docu/FAQ.md).
-Also feel free to open an issue to discuss additional questions.
-Your question might make it into the FAQ as wel ;).
+Also feel free to open an issue to discuss any questions not covered so far.

 # Citation